weiyinwei/MMGCN/README.md

 > Yinwei Wei, Xiang Wang, Liqiang Nie, Xiangnan He, Richang Hong, and Tat-Seng Chua(2019).
 MMGCN: Multi-modal Graph Convolution Network for Personalized Recommendation of Micro-video.
 In ACM MM`19, NICE, France,Oct.
 21-25, 2019

 ## Introduction
 Multi-modal Graph Convolution Network is a novel multi-modal recommendation framework based on graph convolutional networks, explicitly modeling modal-specific user preferences to enhance micro-video recommendation.
+We update the code and use the full-ranking strategy for validation and testing.

 ## Environment Requirement
 The code has been tested running under Python 3.5.2.
 The required packages are as follows: